 This course examines United States History from Native America through the 1860s.
-Topics covered include early Americans, European explorers, our colonial heritage and the Revolutionary War, the U.S. Constitution and Bill of Rights, exploration of the West, the Industrial Revolution, the Civil War, and the Holocaust.
-Students investigate history by using primary and secondary sources (the tools of historians) to understand ways that historical, geographic, political, and economic events have shaped our nation.
-In the process, students will understand how history has defined our rights, privileges, and responsibilities as American citizens and will learn to value democratic principles and the purposes of the American government.
+Topics covered include early Americans, European explorers, colonial heritage and the Revolutionary War, the U.S. Constitution and Bill of Rights, exploration of the West, the Industrial Revolution, the Civil War, and the Holocaust.
+Students investigate history by using primary and secondary sources (the tools of historians) to understand ways that historical, geographic, political, and economic events shaped our nation.
+In the process, students understand the rights, privileges, and responsibilities of American citizens and learn to value democratic principles and the purposes of the American government.
 In this class, students learn and practice good study skills, note-taking, outlining, and essay writing.
 Critical thinking and analysis skills are developed through free-response and document-based questions.
-Teaching strategies used include traditional lecture, note-taking from lectures and texts, project-based learning, dramatizations, cooperative problem solving, visual discovery, hands-on history lessons, public speaking, debates and value-line discussions, historical fiction novels, technology use, guided research, and writing skills.
+Teaching strategies used include traditional lecture, note-taking from lectures and texts, project-based learning, dramatizations, cooperative problem solving, visual discovery, hands-on history lessons, public speaking, debates, value-line discussions, historical fiction novels, technology use, guided research, and writing.